gechelberger/intervalsets/book/src/design/goals.md

 `intervalsets-core`, by default, should be usable in any embedded environment, with or without an allocator.
 The crate does provide some optional features for externally defined `set element types` that require allocation.
-These must live in `intervalsets-core` due to rust`s [orphan rule](https://github.com/Ixrec/rust-orphan-rules) since the required traits are defined in `intervalsets-core`.
+These must live in `intervalsets-core` due to rust's [orphan rule](https://github.com/Ixrec/rust-orphan-rules) since the required traits are defined in `intervalsets-core`.